tall-josh/highlighter-docs/content/docs/concepts/agents.md

 template = "docs/page.html"

 [extra]
-lead = 'Agents are people or machines that work on the tasks in an assessment process.' toc = true top = false
+lead = 'Agents are people and machines that work on the tasks in an assessment process.' toc = true top = false
 +++